-27. Research and development of technologies to improve conditions for producers can be instrumental in assuring a healthy coffee sector.
+27. Research and development of technologies to improve conditions for producers is of crucial importance in assuring the sustainability and development of the coffee sector.
 This should be seen together with the necessary capacity building measures and training to ensure the dissemination of the results of such research.
 Special attention should be given to environmental issues in view of the positive impact of coffee growing on the global environment.
 New technologies are under development in a number of areas and include: ecologically more beneficial post-harvest processing methods; plant breeding; genetically modified plant material; improved soluble coffee manufacturing processes; and Internet trading.
 It is important that appropriate technological advances be developed, evaluated and disseminated to the benefit of the world coffee community, and that increased exchanges of information amongst producers be promoted.